keithjohnson-berkeley/perception_on_the_web/README.md

 # Speech perception on the web

-**This description of the software is also available in the file README.PDF**

-The library and the examples in this package implement web-based versions of a number of different types of experiments that are commonly used by researchers who study speech perception and psycholinguistics.
+The library and examples in this package implement web-based versions of a number of different types of experiments that are commonly used by researchers who study speech perception and psycholinguistics.

 The package includes several example experiment paradigms: